-Mr. Richardson
+Mr. Pursey

-Essentially a laboratory course with some lectures on the theory of the techniques used.
+281. Experimental Techniques in Modern Physics.
+(3) II.
+Mr. Richardson Essentially a laboratory course with some lectures on the theory of the techniques used.
 An effort is made to develop a critical research attitude on the part of the student and considerable freedom is allowed in the choice of problems to be attacked.
 High-vacuum technique, atomic magnetic resonance, magnetic spectrograph, electron diffraction, cloud chamber, electrical counting of particles, conduction of electricity through gases, etc.

 284. Experimental Techniques in Acoustics.
 (2) II.
-Mr. Leonard A laboratory course in experimental acoustics designed to train the student in the techniques and instrumentation used in modern acoustic research.
+Mr. Rudnick A laboratory course in experimental acoustics designed to train the student in the techniques and instrumentation used in modern acoustic research.

 290A-290B.
 Research.
 (1-6; 1-6) Yr.
-The Staff (Mr. Kinsey in charge)
+The Staff (Mr. Delsasso in charge)